Redemption movement: Heather Ann Tucci-Jarraf

-One of Tucci-Jarraf's followers, Randall Beane, devised an Internet fraud scheme aimed at extracting tens of millions of dollars from the banking system.
+One of Tucci-Jarraf's followers, Randall Beane, devised an Internet fraud scheme aimed at extracting from the banking system tens of millions of dollars he believed were part of his secret account.
 Tucci-Jarraf was aware of Beane's fraud and gave him legal advice throughout.
 Beane managed to embezzle two million dollars from a bank before he and Tucci-Jarraf were arrested in July 2017.
-Upon arrest, Beane falsely named Tucci-Jarraf as his lawyer before police determined that she was an accomplice.
+Upon arrest, Beane named Tucci-Jarraf as his lawyer before police determined that she was an accomplice.
 Tucci-Jarraf was arrested days later in Washington, D.C., after arriving unannounced at the White House's gate to demand a meeting with then-President Donald Trump.
 In January 2018, Beane was found guilty of wire fraud and bank fraud; together with Tucci-Jarraf, he was also found guilty of conspiracy to launder money.
 Beane was sentenced to 155 months in prison and Tucci-Jarraf to 57 months.
 Despite her imprisonment, Tucci-Jarraf's methodology was emulated by multiple people and she received many Internet donations.
+The OPPT is still active as of 2019: some of its ideology and methods have influenced the German Reichsbürger movement, as well as Italian sovereign citizens.